 In Providence, Rhode Island, Janice McDonnell started one of the unlikeliest of revolutions.
 On seven empty lots in the inner city, she set up a new kind of playground—places where kids could build anything they want, break anything they want.
 Her larger goals?
 To fight the disappearance of free play brought on by the relentless testing that’s become the norm in today’s schools—and to spread playful opportunities to all children, not just those from wealthy white families.

-By TODD OPPENHEIMER
+Written by TODD OPPENHEIMER

-In a small, indigenous Mexican community in the mountains of Michoacán, a band of determined women led the overthrow of a criminal cartel.
+In a small, Indigenous community in the mountains of Michoacán, Mexico, a band of determined women led the overthrow of a criminal cartel.
 Their victory gave the town a new sense of purpose by reviving its traditional livelihood, its capacity for self-government, and its communal spirit.

 Story and photography by ANDREW SULLIVAN

 Listen to “Paul and Elizabeth Kaiser on Healing our Soil, and Going Beyond Organic,” A Craftsmanship Artisan Interview

 In this episode of our Artisan Interview audio series, Todd Oppenheimer sits down with Paul and Elizabeth Kaiser, a husband-and-wife farming team who have been at the forefront of a promising approach to growing food called regenerative agriculture.
 Hear how the movement they helped start could slow climate change; some mind boggling results from recent…